-EIT Candidate Teachers Boosted By Blake Inspire Experience
+EIT Candidate Teachers boosted by Blake Inspire experience

 “We’ve got a Facebook page and everybody’s sharing because we had to set up an action plan of what we were going to do afterwards.
 So, everybody did that and now we are all watching each other’s journeys on Facebook.
 Which is really cool, because as students, it’s a resource.”

-Dr Emily Nelson, Programme Coordinator for EIT’s Bachelor of Teaching (Primary), says she was proud of the three Candidate Teachers for getting selected for the Blake Inspire for Teachers Programme.
+Dr Emily Nelson, Programme Coordinator for EIT’s Bachelor of Teaching (Primary), says she is proud of the three Candidate Teachers for getting selected for the Blake Inspire for Teachers Programme.

-“We are delighted that Talia, Te Kaiirirangi and Mia were able to have this experience and in doing so showcase the talent of EIT’s Candidate Teachers.”
+“We are delighted that Talia, Te Kaiirirangi and Mia were able to have this experience and in doing so enhance their own capabilities as teachers, role models and change agents as well as showcasing the talent of EIT’s Candidate Teachers and future graduates at a national level.”

-Professor Natalie Waran, EIT’s Executive Dean and Professor (One Welfare) in the Faculty of Education, Humanities and Health Science, says that Learning In Education is an important part of EIT’s Sustainability Strategy.

-“We are keen to encourage all students to take advantage of opportunities like this and believe all people connected to EIT have a role to play in getting the sustainability message out into the communities.”

 Content Sourced from scoop.co.nz